Compare Quotes From Merchant Account Providers, Today.

 Get a quote in seconds with our simple form

-Payment gateways allow you to accept card payments, so you need one that works for you.
+Payment processors allow you to accept card payments, so you need one that works for you.

-They work by collecting the information needed from a customer to allow a payment to happen.
-Once they have collected the required information, they open the channel for a payment processor to process the payment.
-Their role in opening the door to allow a payment to happen gives them their name.
+The role of a payment gateway is to collect the information needed from a customer’s bank to allow a payment to happen.
+Once they have collected this information, they open the door for the payment processor to step in and complete the payment.

 What industry are you in?